jeffschwartz/linklist/readme.md

 # LinkList.js
 A JavaScript library for implementing linklists, which are simple data structures that support sequential access (traversal) through a chained list of links.

-LinkList is fast.
+So why use link lists at all?
+I mean, JavaScript already has arrays, right?
+Well, because sometimes working with link lists are easier and more expressive than when working with arrays.
+Take iteration, for example.
+That's something we do a lot, right?
+Well, here's how it's done using LinkList.js:

+    linklist.traverse(function(link){ do something with link.data });

+Simple and expressive, yes?
+Well, I think so, and that's why I wrote this small but very useful library.
+I was working on some code, lots of code, actually, and I was using lots of arrays, which, when I realized it, weren't semantically expressing what my intention was.
+So, I set about correcting that by writing LinkList.js.
+And that's the story, the whole kit, kat and kaboodle, as they say.

+If you think you will have to sacrifice speed to gain better semantics using LinkList.js, you won't.
+In fact, LinkList.js is fast.
 How fast?
 Faster than using JavaScript's built in Array for sequential access!

 Here's the result of creating a link list of 1,000,000 links when running on the latest release of Chrome: